Jerod Kruse

 Jerod Kruse (crew-zee) is an American football coach.
-He currently serves at the Special Teams and Secondary Coordinator at Tennessee State University in Nashville, Tennessee.
+He currently serves as the Linebackers and Special Teams coordinator for the DC Defenders of the United Football League (UFL).
 He previously spent multiple seasons working with the Cleveland Browns and Kansas City Chiefs of the National Football League (NFL).
 He was the co-defensive coordinator and defensive backs coach at Florida International University under head coach Butch Davis.
 He also has served as the safeties and assistant defensive backs coach for the Cleveland Browns in the National Football League (NFL).
 Kruse was the head football coach at William Jewell College from 2010 to 2014 Jerod was also an assistant coach at Emporia State University, Baker University, and Southeastern Louisiana University.

 Education

 Between 1993 and 1996, Kruse played high school football and basketball for Marysville High School.
 He attended Coffeyville Community College after high school and earned an undergraduate and graduate degree from Emporia State University while playing football.